PennyLaneAI/pennylane-qulacs/README.rst

 ============

-This plugin requires Python version 3.6 or above, as well as PennyLane and Qulacs.
+This plugin requires Python version 3.6 or above, as well as PennyLane and Qulacs 0.1.10.1 or above.
 Installation of this plugin, as well as all dependencies, can be done using ``pip``:

 .. code-block:: bash